omnia-md/conda-recipes/README.md

 The `channel_priority` behavior we configure gives priority to the highest version of the package over all channels.

-The default behavior (`channel_priority true`) pulls packages from the highest priority chanel, independent of package version numbers. i.e. an older version package on a higher priority channel will be installed over a newer version of the same package on a lower priority channel.
+The default behavior (`channel_priority true`) pulls packages from the highest priority chanel, independent of package version numbers.
+An older version package on a higher priority channel will be installed over a newer version of the same package on a lower priority channel.

-### Important!
+### Important: Channel priority behavior must be disabled for `omnia` to work!

-These packages must use the old style of conda channel priority until omnia is entierly on conda-forge!
+These packages must use the old style of conda channel priority until omnia is entirely on conda-forge!
 The instructions below enforce the old channel priority format, please visit [the conda documentations on channel priority](https://conda.io/docs/channels.html) for more information.

 ## Migration to conda-forge
 The Omnia project has started migrating to [`conda-forge`](https://conda-forge.github.io/).
-New packages that do not depend on OpenMM should be developed on `conda-forge` and exiting packages which do not depend on OpenMM should start migrating if possible.
+New packages that do not depend on OpenMM should be developed on `conda-forge` and existing packages which do not depend on OpenMM should start migrating if possible.

 ### Planed Migration Stages